 The cost of the transfers on the Disney Cruise Line Buses is $70 per person for round-trip transportation.

 4 – The Disney Luggage Service

 The Disney luggage service is part of the transfer fee when using Disney Cruise Line Buses to get to Port Canaveral.
-Upon check in you must make sure the front desk agent knows that you are going on a Disney Cruise and using the Disney transport.
+Upon check-in, you must make sure the front desk agent knows that you are going on a Disney Cruise and using Disney transport.
 On the morning of departure, you leave your luggage inside your room by the door with your Disney luggage tags on them.
 The bellmen will then take any luggage from your room that has a Disney luggage tag on it.
 Your bags are sent over to the ship and delivered to your stateroom.

-5 – Making the start of your holiday as stress free as possible.
+5 – Making the start of your holiday as stress-free as possible

-The Hyatt Regency Orlando International Airport hotel also have day rooms available to book.
+The Hyatt Regency Orlando International Airport hotel also has day rooms available to book.
 This means that if you decided to take a Disney Cruise at the end of your holiday you can book a room to relax in.
-If using the Disney Cruise Line Buses to return to the airport these leave Port Canaveral at around 9am.
+If using the Disney Cruise Line Buses to return to the airport these leave Port Canaveral at around 9 am.
 You could have a full day of hanging around in the airport if you have a late flight home.
 A day room would make this much more comfortable.

 Our travel vlog from the Hyatt Regency Orlando International Airport Hotel to Port Canaveral and the Disney Dream can be seen below.

 We love sharing our Disney Cruise Line adventures on our blog.
 Make sure you visit our Disney Cruise Line Trips and Experiences post to read about all of our adventures at sea.